 Look for materials that are ENERGY STAR qualified and that meet California’s Title 24 standards, which the Energy Commission says have saved residents more than $74 billion in reduced electricity bills since 1977.

-“Sears offers asphalt shingles in five different colors that meet ENERGY STAR requirements: shasta white, frosted oak, harbor fog, sage and sunrise,” says Jim Eldredge, product manager at Sears.
+“Sears offers asphalt shingles in five different colors that meet ENERGY STAR requirements: shasta white, frosted oak, harbor fog, sage and sunrise,” says Dave Lincon Director, Product Mgmt. & Bus.
+Development at Sears.
 “Choosing a new roof in these colors can help with heat reflectance.”